Yazoo City Public Records Directory

 Elections & Voter Records

-Yazoo City voters access election services through the Yazoo County Circuit Clerk's Office, which serves as the county's election authority.
-The Circuit Clerk's office is located at 211 East Broadway Street, Yazoo City, MS 39194 (phone: 662-746-2661).
-Mississippi voter registration can be completed online through the Mississippi Secretary of State's website at https://www.sos.ms.gov/elections-voting/voter-registration-information or by submitting a paper application to the Circuit Clerk.
-Voters must register at least 30 days before an election to be eligible to vote in that election.
-Mississippi requires voters to present acceptable photo identification at the polls, including driver's licenses, U.S. passports, government employee ID cards, Mississippi voter identification cards (available free from Circuit Clerks), tribal photo IDs, or student IDs from Mississippi universities.
-Yazoo City holds municipal elections for mayor and city council members (aldermen).
-Mississippi municipal elections typically occur in June of odd-numbered years under the state's regular election cycle, with party primaries in April and general elections in June.
-The next Yazoo City municipal elections are scheduled for 2025, with the mayor and board of aldermen elected to four-year terms.
-Residents can find information about local candidates, ballot measures, and city election results through the City Clerk at Yazoo City Hall, 332 South Main Street.
-For polling place assignments, Yazoo City voters can use the Mississippi Polling Place Locator on the Secretary of State's website or contact the Circuit Clerk.
-Mississippi makes various election records publicly accessible, including voter registration lists (available for approved purposes under Miss.
+When heading to the polls, Mississippi requires acceptable photo identification such as driver's licenses, U.S. Passports, government employee ID cards, Mississippi voter identification cards (available free from Circuit Clerks), tribal photo IDs, or student IDs from Mississippi universities.
+The city holds municipal elections for mayor and city council members, known locally as aldermen.
+These elections typically occur in June of odd-numbered years under the state's regular cycle, with party primaries in April followed by general elections in June.
+The next municipal elections are scheduled for 2025, when the mayor and board of aldermen will be elected to four-year terms.
+Residents seeking information about local candidates, ballot measures, and city election results can contact the City Clerk at Yazoo City Hall, 332 South Main Street.
+To find polling place assignments, voters can use the Mississippi Polling Place Locator on the Secretary of State's website or contact the Circuit Clerk directly.
+The state makes various election records publicly accessible, including voter registration lists (available for approved purposes under Miss.
 Code Ann. § 23-15-47), campaign finance reports through the Secretary of State's Campaign Finance System, candidate qualifying information, and precinct-level election results.
-In the November 2024 presidential election, Yazoo County reported approximately 60-65% voter turnout among registered voters, with county-level results available through the Mississippi Secretary of State.
-Looking ahead to November 3, 2026, Mississippi voters will decide no U.S. Senate seat (Mississippi's senators are not up until other cycles) but will elect statewide offices that may include positions such as Secretary of State, Attorney General, and other constitutional officers depending on the election cycle, all 122 Mississippi House of Representatives seats, approximately half of the 52 Mississippi Senate seats, and various Yazoo County offices including supervisors, circuit clerk, chancery clerk, sheriff, tax assessor, and other county positions elected to four-year terms.
+Looking ahead to November 3, 2026, Mississippi voters will decide no U.S. Senate seat (the state's senators are not up until other cycles) but will elect statewide offices that may include positions such as Secretary of State, Attorney General, and other constitutional officers depending on the election cycle.
+All 122 Mississippi House of Representatives seats will be on the ballot, along with approximately half of the 52 Mississippi Senate seats.
+Various Yazoo County offices will also be decided, including supervisors, circuit clerk, chancery clerk, sheriff, tax assessor, and other county positions elected to four-year terms.
 Mississippi allows absentee voting for voters who will be away from their county on election day, have a temporary or permanent physical disability, are 65 or older, are required to work during polling hours, are a parent or caretaker of a person with a disability, or meet other qualifying reasons.
-Absentee ballot applications must be submitted to the Circuit Clerk, and voted ballots must be received by 7:00 PM on election day (if mailed) or by 5:00 PM the day before election day (if hand-delivered).
+Absentee ballot applications must be submitted to the Circuit Clerk, and voted ballots must be received by 7:00 PM on election day if mailed, or by 5:00 PM the day before election day if hand-delivered.

 Frequently Asked Questions